 Sure, if you want to have afternoon tea in the lobby of the Peninsula Hotel and kick it with investment bankers at the bars and clubs in Lan Kwai Fong, the costs can add up fast, but if you enjoy tea and food halls in the working class neighborhoods of Kowloon and drinking beer in street markets at outdoor karaoke bars, you can have a good time for a low price.
 Outside of the city, you can go hiking through jungles, exploring the beaches of Tai Po, and take in vistas from Buddhist monasteries on mountainsides on Lantau Island.

 We chose the $60 per person figure based on personal experience and research.
-Lodging is going to be the most expensive part of the cost.
+Everything is broken down in greater detail further down the page, but lodging is going to be the most expensive part of the cost.
 At it’s cheapest, a bed in a dormitory style hostel room will cost at least $10 per night.
 The cheapest single rooms cost between $15 and $25.
 This level of accommodation is typically on the top level floors of run down mixed-tenant buildings.
 The Sincere House and the Chunking Mansions are some of the cheapest locations for guesthouses in the city.
 Getting around Hong Kong is easy on its subway system.
 Travelers can also use cheap buses to go to further out destinations and ferries to get to islands.